matplotlib/matplotlib/doc/faq/howto_faq.rst

 .. _howto-auto-adjust:

-How do I automatically make room for my tick labels?
+Automatically make room for tick labels
 ====================================================

 In most use cases, it is enough to simpy change the subplots adjust